Looking for a digital camera? These are the cream of the crop!

 If you're not interested in switching lenses all the time or buying a camera that has a ton of dials to play around with, a good quality point-and-shoot will do you just fine, and the Olympus Tough TG-6 is perfect for your next trip.

-Built to be as durable as possible and able to withstand any adventure, the Olympus Tough TG-6 is waterproof to a depth of 15m (50ft) and shockproof from 2.1m (7ft) meaning you can drop it or throw it in the pool and it shouldn't be any worse for wear.
-It has an underwater shooting mode so you can capture cool underwater shots with little to no effort.
+Built to be as durable as possible and able to withstand any adventure, the Olympus Tough TG-6 is waterproof to a depth of up to 15m (50 feet) and shockproof from 2.1m (7 feet), meaning you can drop it or throw it in the pool and it shouldn't be any worse for wear.
+It has an underwater shooting mode, so you can capture cool underwater shots with little to no effort.

 Its 12MP sensor may not be the absolute best in any camera; it's more than capable of capturing a good shot.
 The built-in 25-100mm lens has an aperture range f/2-4.9, giving you plenty of options for taking photos in various lighting conditions.

-Lastly, it's a great little camera for vlogging or making quick videos because it can film in 4K at 30fps.
+Lastly, it's a great little camera for vlogging or making quick videos because it can film in 4K at 30FPS.
 You likely won't shoot the next blockbuster on this compact camera, but you can take great, sharp-looking video to document your travels or your everyday life.

 How to find the right digital camera for you

 This article showcases the best digital cameras you can buy, but you may have a few burning questions about precisely what some of the terms that we camera junkies use.
-Whether you need to know the difference between mirrorless and DSLR, or you're wondering if what get of accessories you might need, here's some handy additional information to ease your mind.
+Whether you need to know the difference between mirrorless and DSLR, or you're wondering what kind of accessories you might need, here's some handy additional information to ease your mind.

-📸 Mirrorless vs. DSLR vs. Compact cameras?
+📸 Mirrorless vs. DSLR vs. compact cameras?

-There are three main types of cameras that most people associate with digital cameras; mirrorless, DSLR, and compact — often referred to as point-and-shoot cameras.
+There are three main types of cameras that most people associate with digital cameras: mirrorless, DSLR, and compact — often referred to as point-and-shoot cameras.

-Compact cameras are the old school type of digital camera that used to be all the rage many years ago.
-They have a compact design —thus the name — and typically don't have any interchangeable lenses.
-They are great for carrying around with you everywhere because they are so small and light, and because you don't have any fancy settings to play around with, you can capture pictures in a flash.

-Mirrorless cameras are the new hot thing right now because they are the same as a DSLR expect the mirror inside the camera has been taken out.
+Mirrorless cameras are the new hot thing right now because they are the same as a DSLR except the mirror inside the camera has been taken out.
 This gives mirrorless cameras a few advantages.
 Usually, a mirrorless camera will be much more compact and less bulky than a DSLR because it saves space by excluding the mirror.
+While they are a newer technology than DSLR, tons of professional videographers and photographers prefer using the best mirrorless cameras, and the format is gaining popularity quickly.

-DSLR cameras (which stand for digital single-lens reflex) have the same design as old 35mm film cameras used to back in the day.
-They are the tried and true method of photography, and typically much more beefy then their mirrorless counterparts.
+DSLR cameras (which stand for digital single-lens reflex) have the same design as old 35mm film cameras used back in the day.
+They are the tried and true method of photography and are typically much beefier than their mirrorless counterparts.
 DSLRs —especially entry-level — generally are better at shooting in colder conditions and tend to be less affected by weather than mirrorless cameras of the same ilk.
+Some of the best DSLR cameras are used widely by professionals in several different industries.

+Lastly, there are compact cameras — often called point-and-shoot.
+It's the old-school type of digital camera that used to be all the rage many years ago.
+They have a compact design — thus the name — and typically don't have any interchangeable lenses.
+They are great for carrying around with you everywhere because they are so small and light, and because you don't have any fancy settings to play around with, you can capture pictures in a flash.
+Most of them have some sort of video capture capabilities, albeit with fewer features, which makes them great for capturing those special moments while you're traveling without a fuss.

 🤔 Do I need an SD card?

 Short answer, yes.
 An SD card is needed for virtually every camera on this list.
-An SD card is simply a memory card that will let you save your photos and video you capture.
+An SD card is simply a memory card that will let you save the photos and video you capture.

 You'll need one in the camera to take any photos, but you can easily remove them when you want to transfer photos to your computer or other devices.

-Some cameras (like the GoPro Hero8) will use a microSD card, which is essentially the same thing only a smaller format.
+Some cameras (like the GoPro Hero8) will use a microSD card, which is essentially the same thing, only a smaller format.

 What SD cards are good for photography?